MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/queries-azureps.md

 # Querying for Azure resources

-There is no special query language required to query resources using Azure PowerShell.
+Querying in PowerShell can be completed by using built-in cmdlets.
 In PowerShell, cmdlet names take the form of **_Verb-Noun_**.
 The cmdlets using the verb **_Get_** are the query cmdlets.
 The cmdlet nouns are the types of Azure resources that are acted upon by the cmdlet verbs.